The dynamical degree of billiards in an algebraic curve: The Improved Dynamical Degree Bound

 Making sense of these topological entropy in this context is quite delicate, because the domains of definition are not compact.
 Here, by $h_{\Top}(b_\Omega)$, we mean the Bowen-Dinaburg definition, based on separated sets.
 By $h_{\Top}(b)$, we mean Friedland entropy, which extends that of Bowen-Dinaburg.
 For details on the relationships between these entropies, see \cite{MR2410955}.

-\begin{proof}[Proof of Corollary \ref{cor_top}] Suppose that $\Omega$ is a region such that $\partial \Omega$ is contained in an irreducible algebraic curve $C_0$ of degree $d \geq 2$.
-Let $C_0$ be the Zariski closure of $\partial \Omega$ in $\PP^2_\C$.
-Then the graph of the map $b_\Omega$ is a subset of the graph of the correspondence $b$ by Proposition \ref{prop_b_basic}, and as such, we have the basic inequality
+\begin{proof}[Proof of Corollary \ref{cor_top}] Suppose that $\Omega$ is a region such that the Zariski closure of $\partial \Omega$ in $\PP^2_\C$ is a smooth algebraic curve $C_0$ of degree $d \geq 2$.
+Then the graph of the map $b_\Omega$ is a subset of the graph of the correspondence $b$, by Proposition \ref{prop_b_basic}.
+Thus

 Dinh-Sibony, building on work of Gromov, proved a fundamental inequality relating dynamical degrees and topological entropy $h_{\Top}$ \cite{MR2391122, MR2026895}.
-They showed that, if $g: X \vdash X$ is a rational correspondence of a \emph{irreducible} complex variety, then
+We just need the special case of their result for surfaces, as follows.
+If $g: X \vdash X$ is a rational $m$-to-$n$ correspondence of a \emph{irreducible} complex surface, then